ianmiller347/ianmillerme/README.md

 # Ian Miller - Me
-This project was created with react, redux, and the Wordpress API.
+This project was created with React, Redux, and the WordPress API.
+It's pretty meta.

 View the full site here: http://ianmiller.me

 ### Roadmap
-- Landing page route
+- Landing page content
 - Projects/portfolio page
+- limit posts, click to show more, or pagination
-- only load posts if necessary
+- only re-load posts if necessary
 - SEO enhancements
+- SSR